 Using contact lenses with optical instruments, such as a telescope or binoculars, will depend on your degree or type of astigmatism and how satisfied you are with wearing contacts.

-Some users with enough astigmatism swear that contact lenses have dramatically improved their experience of using binoculars and telescope.
+Some users with enough astigmatism swear that contact lenses have dramatically improved their experience of using binoculars and a telescope.

+If you’d rather wear glasses than contact lenses or prefer to go without eyewear, read on.
 It’s worth noting that wearing glasses can cause extra light loss or scattering and unwanted reflections!
 Eyepieces with long eye relief help with this.

 If you wear glasses, eyepieces with long eye relief might suit you better as they are designed to give you more comfort when using a telescope.

 Having a coating on your eyeglasses to reduce reflection and flaring is also a good idea.
+I wrote about the different coating types that help with this.

 Long eye relief eyepieces